-Posthoc exploratory analyses
+Posthoc non-preregistered analyses

-We conducted two posthoc exploratory (non-preregistered) analyses, described in more detail in the supplemental materials.
+We conducted three posthoc non-preregistered analyses, described in more detail in the supplemental materials.
 First, to contextualize our findings based on latent WM estimates, we estimated associations between adversity and performance on the separate WM tasks using four linear regressions.
 Threat had small, significant negative associations with performance on the Rotation Span Task (β = -0.13, p = .002), Operation Span Task (β = -0.14, p = .002), and Binding Task (β = -0.12, p = .004).
 None of the types of adversity were significantly associated with performance on the Updating Task (all ps > .181), and only the association with unpredictability in the income-to-needs was practically equivalent to zero (p = .041).

 Second, the inconclusive nature of our confirmatory results could indicate that the true effect sizes were smaller than the effect size of interest that we used for our power analysis (β = 0.1; i.e, that we lacked sufficient power).
 To explore this, we conducted an alternative test for the absence of an association between adversity and WM by constraining regression paths between adversity and WM factors to zero in the SEM.
 Constraining all paths to latent WM capacity to zero significantly reduced model fit, although the change in AIC was below the cut-off as proposed by Burnham & Anderson (2002), Δ AIC = 7.62, Δ χ(5) = 14.20, p = .014, Robust CFI = 0.99, robust RMSEA = 0.03, 95% CI = [0.01, 0.04].
 Constraining all paths to latent WM updating did not significantly reduce model fit, Δ AIC = 3.81, Δ χ(5) = 5.85, p = .321, Robust CFI = 0.99, robust RMSEA = 0.03, 95% CI = [0, 0.03].
+Thus, these results were somewhat inconsistent with the preregistered frequentist equivalent tests.

+Third, as a non-preregistered robustness check, we calculated Bayes factors for the preregistered equivalence tests using the bain package (Hoijtink et al., 2019), in which we evaluated whether the observed data are more likely under the hypothesis that the effects fall within the equivalence bounds, relative to the hypothesis that the effects fall outside of the equivalence bounds.
+The results are summarized in Table S3.
+For all but one association, the model comparisons showed at least strong evidence in favor of the data being more likely under the hypothesis that the effects fell within the equivalence bounds (BF10 ranging between 5.5 and 158.9.
+The only exception was the association between threat and WM capacity, for which we found moderate evidence in favor of the data being more likely under the hypothesis that the effect fell within the equivalence bounds (BF10 = .
+Thus, these results were inconsistent with the preregistered frequentist equivalent tests, which did not find evidence for practical equivalence.

 Deviation from the Stage 1 protocol